 (Google, Microsoft, IBM, Baidu, many others) have used our recurrent neural networks (especially LSTM) to greatly improve speech recognition, machine translation, image caption generation, syntactic parsing, text-to-speech synthesis, photo-real talking heads, prosody detection, video-to-text translation, and many other important applications.
 For example,

-this Google blog describes how our CTC-based LSTM greatly improved Google Voice (by 49%); now it is available to over a billion smartphone users.
+this Google blog describes how our CTC-based LSTM greatly improved Google Voice (by 49%);

 Well-known entrepreneurs also got interested in such hierarchical temporal memories [13,14].